Cloudy1986/mark-mcleod-cv/README.md

 ## <a name="aboutme">About me</a>

-I'm an aspiring Junior Software Developer and recent graduate of [Makers Academy](https://makers.tech/).
-Makers Academy is a developer bootcamp where I’ve learnt the fundamentals of software development, developed solid development processes and built fun projects.
-I've loved learning to code over the past 16 weeks and can't wait to start my new career!

-I'm looking for my first full stack Junior Developer role in a supportive environment where I can continue to develop my technical skills and grow into an experienced Software Developer.
-I want to join an organisation that shares my personal values and has a culture of focussing on the needs of their users, developing their employees and uses the best development practices and processes.
+I'm a Makers Academy graduate and ex Product Manager looking for a Software Developer role.
+I want to join an organisation with a culture of focusing on meeting user needs, developing their staff and continuously improving.

-I'm switching from a highly relevant and successful career as a product manager.
-I worked for 10 years in product management roles at the [Government Digital Service](https://www.gov.uk/government/organisations/government-digital-service) in the [GOV.UK](https://www.gov.uk/) team.
-I bring relevant transferable skills from my previous roles such as:
+I'm switching from a relevant career as a product manager at the [Government Digital Service](https://www.gov.uk/government/organisations/government-digital-service) in the [GOV.UK](https://www.gov.uk/) team.
+I bring highly relevant transferable skills from my previous roles such as:

 - Leading and collaborating within multi-disciplinary teams of developers, user researchers, designers and performance analysts
 - Experience of user research methods and collecting analytics data to make decisions based on evidence